theorangewill/election/README.md

 The publication of votes is the operation to list all votes.

-The receipt protest verifies that the vote received by the user is what is stored.
+The receive protest operation verifies that the vote received by the user is what is stored.
+If it is different, the output is C, if it is equal, E.

 The Finalize operation ends the zone that prints the election result.